aws-samples/rancher-on-aws-workshop/content/60-conclusion/index.en.md

 - Ability to deploy Kubernetes clusters from the Rancher Management Console.
 - Ability to deploy Kubernetes Applications from the Rancher Management Console.
 - Ability to deploy EKS Applications and Helm Charts from EKS or Rancher Management Console.
-- Understanding of best-practices for deploying and managing Kubernetes with AWS and Rancher.
+- Understanding of best practices for deploying and managing Kubernetes with AWS and Rancher.
-- Understanding of best-practices for securing and managing Software Supply Chains with AWS and Rancher.
+- Understanding of best practices for securing and managing Software Supply Chains with AWS and Rancher.

-For any questions or to continue this conversation with the RGS team, please contact us via email at natsec@rancherfederal.com!
+For any questions or to continue this conversation with the RGS team... please contact us via email at natsec@ranchergovernment.com!

-For any questions or to continue this conversation with the AWS team, please contact us via email at mpo-proserve@amazon.com!
+For any questions or to continue this conversation with the AWS team... please contact us via email at mpo-proserve@amazon.com!

 ## Workshop Cleanup